 My #1 Recommendation

 If I had to pick one kayak rack to recommend above all others, especially on a modest budget, the crown would go to the Malone Downloader.
 Although not as famous as its competitors Thule and Yakima, Malone makes some of the highest quality racks on the planet, and their J-style line is the perfect general purpose roof rack line to meet the needs of pretty much any paddler.
 I prefer their Downloader model personally, as it offers very solid support for my kayak with its exceptional quality at an affordable price.
-And if you want more proof, there are over 200 reviews on the Amazon with an average of 4.6 stars to back me up.
+And if you want more proof, there are over 300 reviews on the Amazon with an average of 4.5 stars to back me up.
+Here’s the list of all recommended models in case you want to quick-jump to the “best of” section:

 Types of Kayak Racks